kb674/Fundamental_Project/README.md

 While these tests are unit tests they do show how the database layer and backend work together, and in that context fall into the defintion of an intergration test.

 For my actual integration tests however, I have used Selenium.
-These intergration tests are aimed to test what happens when users click on buttons.
-In contrast to the unit tests, I have written these tests to also cover the functionality which deals with tricks.
+These intergration tests are aimed to see what happens when users click on buttons.
+In contrast to the unit tests, I have written these tests to also cover functionality which deals with 'tricks'.
 Selenium uses a webdriver which emulates clicking on submit buttons and writing in forms.

 This first test asserts that when you click on the 'Add a Boarder' button you will be taken the to the /create page.
 ````